greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 To use `pgcrypto` functions, register the `pgcrypto` extension in each database in which you want to use the functions.
 For example:

 ```
-$ psql -d testdb -c "CREATE EXTENSION pgcrypto"
+psql -d testdb -c "CREATE EXTENSION pgcrypto"
 ```

 See [pgcrypto](https://www.postgresql.org/docs/12/pgcrypto.html) in the PostgreSQL documentation for more information about individual functions.

 ## <a id="topic9"></a>Protecting Passwords in Greenplum Database

-In its default configuration, Greenplum Database saves MD5 hashes of login users' passwords in the `pg_authid` system catalog rather than saving clear text passwords.
+In its default configuration, Greenplum Database saves MD5 or SCRAM-SHA-256 hashes of login users' passwords in the `pg_authid` system catalog rather than saving clear text passwords.
 Anyone who is able to view the `pg_authid` table can see hash strings, but no passwords.
 This also ensures that passwords are obscured when the database is dumped to backup files.

 The hash function runs when the password is set by using any of the following commands:

--   `CREATE USER name WITH ENCRYPTED PASSWORD 'password'`
+-   `CREATE USER name WITH PASSWORD 'password'`
--   `CREATE ROLE name WITH LOGIN ENCRYPTED PASSWORD 'password'`
+-   `CREATE ROLE name WITH LOGIN PASSWORD 'password'`
--   `ALTER USER name WITH ENCRYPTED PASSWORD 'password'`
+-   `ALTER USER name WITH PASSWORD 'password'`
--   `ALTER ROLE name WITH ENCRYPTED PASSWORD 'password'`
+-   `ALTER ROLE name WITH PASSWORD 'password'`

-The `ENCRYPTED` keyword may be omitted when the `password_encryption` system configuration parameter is `on`, which is the default value.
-The `password_encryption` configuration parameter determines whether clear text or hashed passwords are saved when the `ENCRYPTED` or `UNENCRYPTED` keyword is not present in the command.

 > **Note** The SQL command syntax and `password_encryption` configuration variable include the term *encrypt*, but the passwords are not technically encrypted.
 They are *hashed* and therefore cannot be decrypted.

 The hash is calculated on the concatenated clear text password and role name.
-The MD5 hash produces a 32-byte hexadecimal string prefixed with the characters `md5`.
+The MD5 hash produces a 32-byte hexadecimal string prefixed with the characters `md5` while the SCRAM-SHA-256 hash produces a 64-byte hexadecimal string prefixed with the characters `SCRAM-SHA-256`.
 The hashed password is saved in the `rolpassword` column of the `pg_authid` system table.

-Although it is not recommended, passwords may be saved in clear text in the database by including the `UNENCRYPTED` keyword in the command or by setting the `password_encryption` configuration variable to `off`.
-Note that changing the configuration value has no effect on existing passwords, only newly created or updated passwords.

 To set `password_encryption` globally, run these commands in a shell as the `gpadmin` user:

 ```
-$ gpconfig -c password_encryption -v 'off'
+$ gpconfig -c password_encryption -v 'scram-sha-256'
 $ gpstop -u
 ```

 To set `password_encryption` in a session, use the SQL `SET` command:

 ```
-=# SET password_encryption = 'on';
+SET password_encryption = 'md5';
 ```

 ## <a id="topic13"></a>Time-based Authentication